Business ownership within England and Wales: Companies

 There is also the directors of the company their duty is to the company and to the shareholders they make the decisions for the business driving the business forward, shareholders elect the directors of the company and secretary.

-Private Limited Companies (limited by shares) / (limited by guarantee)
+Private limited companies (limited by shares) / (limited by guarantee)

-Private Limited Companies are one of the most common type of company. they have limited liability which refers to the shareholders’ who own the company as they have purchased the shares.
-They are only liable to the amount which they owe on the purchased share.
-These companies of often run by families because they are not able to advertise the sale of its shares to the general public and all the shareholders must agree to the sale, which can cause problems when dealing with unknown persons.
-There is allowed to be no-more than 50 persons in private limited companies.
+Private limited companies are one of the most common type of company.
+They have limited liability which refers to the liability of the shareholders who own the company, as they are the members of the company.
+They are only liable to the amount which they owe on the purchased shares.
+These companies are often run by families because they are not able to advertise the sale of its shares to the general public and all the shareholders must agree to the sale, which can cause problems when dealing with unknown persons.
+There is allowed to be no-more than 50 members of private companies limited by shares.